Analogs of absolutely maximally entangled states in nonlocal correlations via the sheaf-theoretic framework and its applications: The Construction of AMC and non-AMC Correlations

-This mathematical construction is based on Mermin's proof and generates only symmetric AMCCs.
-In this method, we consider a set of equations, each involving a modulo~2 sum of observables.
-Each equation takes the form $\sum X = P \;(\mathrm{mod}\;2)$, where $X\in\mathcal{X}$ and the parity $P\in\{0,1\}$.
-The parity is even for $P=0$ and odd for $P=1$.
+This mathematical construction is based on Mermin's type of proof \cite{Mermin_argument} and generates only symmetric AMCCs.
+In this construction, we consider a set of equations, each involving a modulo~$2$ sum of observables.
+Each equation takes the form $\sum X = P \;(\mathrm{mod}\;2)$, where $X\in\mathcal{X}$ and the parity variable $P\in\{0,1\}$.
+The equation is of even parity if $P=0$ and odd parity if $P=1$.
 For example, in the $(2,2,2)$ scenario, the equations are:

 There are $2^4 = 16$ possible combinations of parity choices $(P_1,P_2,P_3,P_4)\in\{0,1\}^4$.
 The Boolean statements $b_s$ are selected according to the parity of each equation.
-Each assignment yields a corresponding set of Boolean formulas $B_e$.
+Each assignment yields a corresponding set of Boolean formulas $B_i$.